cinchy-co/Documentation/deployment-guide/deployment-installation-guides/kubernetes-deployment-installation/README.md

 2. Type **yes** when prompted to apply the terraform changes.

-The resource creation process can take approx. 15-20 minutes.
+The resource creation process can take about 15 to 20 minutes.
 At the end of the execution there will be a section with the following header

 #### Output variables